fubarhouse/ansible-role-jenkins-jobs/README.md

 *Notes*:

-* As this role does not communicate with Jenkins, Jenkins is not required.
+* As this role does not communicate directly with Jenkins, Jenkins is not required.
 * This role clones a repository and copies expected file paths to a destination, nothing more.

 Role Variables